young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

-Firebird Database Server 2.5 Beta 1
+Firebird Database Server 2.1
 ==================================================

-This document is a guide to installing this package of Firebird 2.5 on the Windows platform.
-These notes refer to the installation package itself, rather than Firebird 2.5 in general.
+This document is a guide to installing this package of Firebird 2.1 on the Windows platform.
+These notes refer to the installation package itself, rather than Firebird 2.1 in general.
 In addition, these notes are primarily aimed at users of the binary installer.

-It is assumed that readers of this document are already familiar with Firebird 2.1.
-If you are evaluating Firebird 2.5 as part of a migration from FB 2.1 you are advised to review the FB 2.1 documentation to understand the changes made between 2.1 and 2.5.
+It is assumed that readers of this document are already familiar with Firebird 2.0.
+If you are evaluating Firebird 2.1 as part of a migration from Fb 1.5 you are advised to review the Fb 2.0 documentation to understand the changes made between 1.5 and 2.0.

 Contents